San Antonio, TX

 Review by Mike

-Wolff Stadium is the home of the San Antonio Missions of Double-A Central.
+Wolff Stadium is the home of the San Antonio Missions of the Texas League.
 The Missions are the AA affiliate of the San Diego Padres.
 I visited this stadium very early in my career as a minor league ballpark fan, so I really didn't know what to look for.
 As a result, my memories are a tad sketchy.
 One thing I remember is that it is way way out of town, a good ten minute drive on the 65 mph interstate.
 It pretty much stands alone on the flat south Texas plain.

 The exterior is nicely done with a pair of columns at the entrance which are in keeping with the architectural styles found in San Antonio.
 Inside, the park has a very open, airy feeling, which is very important in the heat of South Texas.
 There should be nothing to inhibit whatever breezes decide to pass by.